theotheu/books/README.md

 Description
 ===========
-This demo is MEAN with books.
+This demo is an exercise of MEAN with books.

 Video available at http://goo.gl/9aXbXa